9 Advantages and Disadvantages of Globalization

 3. Trade Imbalance

-The balance of trade refers to the balance of values between a country’s exported and imported’s goods and services.
-As a result of globalization, any country can trade with any part of the globe.
+The balance of trade refers to the difference between a country’s exports and imports.
+Thanks to globalization, countries can trade with any part of the world.

 4. Environmental Loot